-If your child is underweight, start by ensuring that most meals and snacks are nutrient-rich.
-Good sources of protein for weight gain include eggs, peanut butter and other nut butters, bean soups, hummus and reduced-fat or full-fat milk, yogurt and cheese.
-Whole-wheat bread and pasta; mashed, baked or oven-roasted potatoes; sweet potatoes; corn; and hot cereal are excellent carbohydrate choices.
 Prepare hot cereal with milk or soy milk instead of water for added calories and nutrients.
 Nuts, seeds and avocados are healthy fat sources to help your child gain weight.
 Try adding nuts and seeds to cereal, salads, pasta and vegetables.
 Add avocado slices to sandwiches, burgers and salads or as a topper for scrambled eggs.
 Sauté or stir-fry vegetables, meat, chicken and fish in olive or canola oil.
-When planning snacks, be sure they provide additional calories and great taste.
-Consider these nutritious, higher-calorie foods:

 - Make guacamole with fresh avocados, onions and tomatoes, or mix avocado into a fruit smoothie.

 - Make a smoothie for an on-the-go breakfast or snack.
 Smoothies are an easy way to get nutrients plus calories.
-Get creative with your favorite fruit, full-fat yogurt, nut butters and seeds.
+Get creative with your child's favorite fruit, full-fat yogurt, nut butters and seeds.

 - Granola or trail mix made with nuts, seeds, dried fruit and chocolate chips also can be mixed with full-fat yogurt.

 Along with eating these foods, work to make mealtimes pleasant and not rushed.
 Involve your children in meal planning, shopping and food preparation to encourage their interest in food and eating.
-Doctors may recommend a high-calorie supplement drink for picky eaters who refuse to add new foods to their diet.
-Make sure, though, that your child isn't filling up on beverages, including juices or even milk, so that she's hungry at meal-time.
+Chances are good that with some patience and conscientious meal and snack plans, your child will strike a healthy height and weight balance.

 Find a Nutrition Expert